 The answer is simple: Get the right heavy equipment training.

-Across its three campuses in Alberta and British Columbia, IHE Heavy Equipment School offers courses covering single machines to more comprehensive training where a student learns how to operate a variety of machines.
+Across its three campuses in Alberta and British Columbia, IHE Heavy Equipment College offers courses covering single machines to more comprehensive training where a student learns how to operate a variety of machines.

 Which heavy equipment operator training is right for you?